This is the multi-page printable view of this section. Click here to print.

 | Normal/Low | Normal: TLS 1.3, 1.2 Low: TLS 1.3, 1.2, 1.1 | TLS13_AES_128_GCM_SHA256 TLS13_AES_256_GCM_SHA384 TLS13_CHACHA20_POLY1305_SHA256 RC4-MD5 RC4-SHA DES-CBC3-SHA DHE-RSA-AES128-GCM-SHA256 DHE-RSA-AES256-GCM-SHA384 DHE-RSA-CHACHA20-PLY1305 ECDHE-RSA-AES128-SHA ECDHE-RSA-AES256-SHA ECDHE-RSA-AES128-SHA256 ECDHE-RSA-AES256-SHA384 ECDHE-RSA-CHACHA20-POLY135 ECDHE-ECDSA-AES128-SHA ECDHE-ECDSA-AES256-SHA ECDHE-ECDSA-AES128-SHA256 ECDHE-ECDSA-AES256-SHA384 ECDHE-ECDSA-AES128-GCM-SHA256 ECDHE-ECDSA-AES256-GCM-SHA384 ECDHE-ECDSA-CHACHA20-POLY1305 |

-- All Services > Networking > Load Balancer Click the menu.
-Navigate to the Service Home page of Load Balancer.
+- Click the All Services > Networking > Load Balancer menu.
+You will be navigated to the Load Balancer’s Service Home page.

 - On the Service Home page, click the Load Balancer menu.
-You will be taken to the Load Balancer List page.
+You will be navigated to the Load Balancer List page.

-- Load Balancer List Click the resource to view detailed information on the page.
-Go to the Load Balancer Details page.
+- On the Load Balancer List page, click the resource for which you want to view detailed information.
+You will be navigated to the Load Balancer Detail page.

-- Listener Details page displays status information and additional feature information, and consists of Details, Tags, Activity History tabs.
+- The Listener Detail page displays status information and additional feature information, and consists of Detailed Information, Tags, Task History tabs.

 |---|---|